Fred Korematsu: World War II

-Some hailed, but others criticized, Korematsu's actions.
+Korematsu's actions were both hailed and criticized.
 Many Japanese residents living on the West Coast cooperated with the government internment order, hoping to prove their loyalty as Americans, including members of the Japanese American Citizens League.
 Korematsu was thus disdained for his opposition to a government order, and was even seen as a threat in the eyes of many Japanese Americans.
 When Korematsu's family was moved to the Topaz internment camp, he later recalled feeling isolated because his imprisoned compatriots recognized him and many, if not most, of them felt that if they talked to him they would also be seen as troublemakers.

 Korematsu then appealed to the U.S. Court of Appeals, which granted review on March 27, 1943, but upheld the original verdict on January 7, 1944.
 He appealed again and brought his case to the United States Supreme Court, which granted review on March 27, 1944.
 On December 18, 1944, in a 6–3 decision authored by Justice Hugo Black, the Court held that compulsory exclusion, though constitutionally suspect, was justified during circumstances of "emergency and peril".

 However, the Court also decided Ex parte Endo in December 1944 to grant Mitsuye Endo her liberty from the camps because the Department of Justice and War Relocation Authority conceded that Endo was a "loyal and law-abiding citizen" and that no authority existed for detaining loyal citizens longer than necessary to separate the loyal from the disloyal.
 Endo's case did not address the question of whether the initial removal itself was constitutional, as did Korematsu's case.